Argentine soccer player Emiliano Sala aboard missing plane

-"The search was terminated at 2:00, with all search and rescue assets being stood down, due to strengthening winds, worsening sea conditions and reducing visibility," Guernsey police said Tuesday morning.
+Authorities have been searching for 15 hours in total.
+They suspended the search later Tuesday after the sun set.

+Sala's last post on Instagram was a picture on Monday with Nantes players alongside a message which translates as "the last goodbye."

-Cardiff signed Sala for a reported 15 million pounds ($19 million) through 2022.
+Cardiff announced it had signed Sala for a reported 15 million pounds ($19 million) through 2022.
 He was in Cardiff last week to finalize the transfer, which was awaiting international clearance.
+The Premier League did not respond to questions about whether the transfer had been completed.

 "I can't wait to start training, meet my new teammates and get down to work," Sala said in a video posted on the club's website.